techguy16/ntkrnl/README.md

 ## To do

-- make libcntpr.lib compile with Clang
+- make `libcntpr.lib` compile with Clang
 - figure out the hang on `SYSTEM32\acpitabl.dat` in NTLDR
+- make shell scripts to do what batch files do
+- write a program to convert simpler `sources` files to CMake?
+- add Clang to original build system?